MRSA Superbug Remedy Choices

 - You MUST drink huge amounts of non-tap water to help flush out toxins.

-- When using NutraSilver, avoid exposure to sunlight or tanning beds.
+- When using colloidal silver, avoid exposure to sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.